stairwaytowonderland/resume-md-to-ats-converter/README.md

 1. #### Convert to DOCX 🦋

-    Convert a markdown resume to DOCX format:
+    Converts a markdown resume to DOCX format:

     ```
     POST /convert/docx